aethereans/aether-app/README.md

 This is a developer preview, a pre-alpha.
 It is unstable and untested.
 It is not production-ready.

+This is a development fork of Aether.
+It is not an official version!

 ### Legalese

 This software is provided for free, on an **_as-is_** basis, with no warranty, and **_without any expressed or implied offer of support_**.